tauri-apps/tauri-docs/docs/guides/features/plugin.md

 ## Writing a Plugin

 Plugins are reusable extensions to the Tauri API that solve common problems.
-They are also a very convenient way to structure your own code base!
+They are also a very convenient way to structure your code base!

 If you intend to share your plugin with others, we provide a ready-made template!
 With the tauri-cli installed just run: